Beginners Telescopes – Easy Guide and Review

-I hope this guide helps you in choosing your new telescope.
+I hope this guide helps you in choosing your new beginners telescope.

-Please visit the Meteorwatch store for telescopes, planispheres, Star Atlas’s, binoculars, eyepieces and much, much more.
-Please browse the rest of this site for more beginners guides and information about meteors, astronomy and Space.
+Please check out the rest of this site for other guides relating to telescopes, planispheres, Star Atlas’s, binoculars, eyepieces and much, much more.
+Please browse the rest of this site for more stargazing guides and information.